redxdev/imquery/README.md

 imquery is made up of three projects:

-* imquery - this is a static library that provides the imquery interpreter and standard libraries.
+* imq - this is a shared library that provides the imquery interpreter and standard libraries.
 * testimq - gtest unit testing.
 * iqc - the imquery command prompt.
+* cimq - a binding of imq to C, for integration into other languages.
+This is not meant to be a full set of bindings, just enough to cover the basics.

 ### iqc